Aptitude assessment for master’s programs

-You can get information about your chosen degree program from our academic advisors in advance.
-You can find the exact regulations on the aptitude assessment in the program-specific academic and examination regulations (FSPO), which can be found on the respective degree program pages.
+In advance, you can get information about your chosen degree program from our academic advisors.
+You can find the exact regulations on the aptitude assessment in the appendix of the respective academic and examination regulations (FPSO) of the degree program.

-Your application will be processed as soon as you have submitted all necessary documents online.
-Applications without the complete relevant documentation must unfortunately be excluded from the aptitude assessment.
+Your application will be processed as soon as you have submitted all necessary documents online in full and on time.
+Applications that are not submitted on time and in full will be excluded from the eligibility procedure.

-All other applicants will receive an invitation to the selection interview by e-mail, which we will conduct either at our faculty in Weihenstephan or online.
+- All other applicants will receive an invitation to a video selection interview by e-mail.

-After you have been offered admission, the second stage is enrolment.
-For this, you must submit documents in a specific form, for example as a certified copy, by post or in person.
+After you have been admitted, the next step is enrolment.
+For this, you must submit your documents, partly as certified copies, by mail or in person.
 You can see which documents we need in your TUMonline Account as soon as you have received your offer of admission and accepted your place of study.